tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 to prove or test and the user will likely take a suboptimal decision if any at all.

+#### The Subscription Model Example

+We usually see that subscription plans are minimal and give 3 options on average.
+You can go to any commercial platform and verify this.

+If they give more options, then the user will start overthinking *workarounds* but if you employ highly cohesive flows then the user only has to focus on one thing at a time and thus make a more optimal decision.

 ### Marketers vs Scientist

 Cohesion is one of the most important universal principles, and I teach it a